The children hear about this, and it's just going to ruin everything for them.

 Republicans and Bush should have been the best thing they want.

-I'm telling you, folks, the reason we haven't been attacked is because there is somebody in the White House these guys do fear, and there is somebody in the White House that they they have no question and no doubt.
+I'm telling you, folks, the reason we haven't been attacked is because there is somebody in the White House these guys do fear, and there is somebody in the White House that they have no question and no doubt.

-And they're waiting and they're biding their time, and it's uh it's clear to me that they think they're gonna have a much easier time of getting what they want and dominating us further if a Democrat wins the White House in uh in 2008, and if the Democrats keep control of Congress.
+And it's clear to me that they think they're going to have a much easier time of getting what they want and dominating us further if a Democrat wins the White House in 2008 and if the Democrats keep control of Congress.

-It matters who it is, matters what their core principles are, matters what their um experience is, uh, and it it matters uh if you know whether they have the ability to see the world as it really is, or if they want to look through rose-colored grasses, glasses and deny that there are certain evils and horrors that await us out there that must be dealt with in a ways that will bring us success,
+And it matters if, you know, whether they have the ability to see the world as it really is, or if they want to look through rose-colored glasses and deny that there are certain evils and horrors that await us out there that must be dealt with in ways that will bring us success, not doom us to continual defeat and humiliation.

 And don't buy this notion that she's moderate and move to the center.

-She is as core ultra left wing as she ever has been, and the only reason a core ultra left winger wants control of government is to expand it and do everything possible to control as many aspects of your life as possible.
+And the only reason a core ultra-left winger wants control of government is to expand it and do everything possible to control as many aspects of your life as possible.

 We will be back.